top of page

 You do not need to itemize as in the format above.
 You may also write in a narrative form, for example:

-“As I approach every subject, I'm going to use techniques such as flexibility and visual aids in the learning process.”
-As with the MCOS, no need to be wordy, and less is more.
+“As I approach every subject, I'm going to use techniques such as flexibility and visual aids in the learning process.” no need to be wordy, and less is more.

 Children With LD's